dah007/vscode-mcp-debug/README.md

 # VS Code Debug MCP for Python (for now...)

-A Visual Studio Code extension that captures debug session data forwarding it to a Model Context Protocol (MCP) server for centralized monitoring and analysis where it can be used by AI Agents (like Copilot).
+A Visual Studio Code extension, and light weight MCP (Model Context Protocol) server for centralized monitoring and analysis where it can be used by AI Agents (like Copilot).

+Data is collected using the built-in VS Code debugger and past to the server where it can be directly accessed by Copilot (and others) as a MCP host

 ## ✨ Features